URLs will be parsed automatically

 [email]email@example.com[/email] - firstname.lastname@example.org

 [h1]text[/h1] - Caption text.

-When you want to add files to the knowledgebase, you can upload files from your local computer, or you can link to files that are already on your server.
+When you want to add files to the knowledgebase, you can upload files from your local computer, or you can link to files that are already on your server or files located on Amazon S3 server.
 In KBPublisher such files are known as "local files".
 If the file already exists on the server it saves space to reference it rather than uploading a second copy specifically for the knowledgebase.

 By adding a reference to a file that may be also be available through your corporate website or some other site (forms, disclaimers, fair-use and privacy policies, product disclosure statements, catalogues, printable manuals, and so on) you can make the knowledgebase richer and more useful without taking up additional space.